TileDB-Inc/TileDB/doc/source/tutorials/parallelism.rst

 I/O
 ~~~

-After the tiles are compressed during a write query (or before decompression
+After the tiles are filtered during a write query (or before filtering
 during read queries), I/O operations are issued
 to the underlying persistent storage via TileDB's virtual filesystem (VFS)
 layer.
 For write queries, the configuration parameter ``sm.num_writer_threads``